jamesplease/bestfetch/README.md

 If you're new to fetch, I recommend reading the [Using Fetch guide on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 It's a great introduction.

-The following example demonstrates using Fetch Dedupe with the [ES2015 module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+The following example demonstrates using bestfetch with the [ES2015 module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 ```js